Best Bluetooth OBD2 Scanners 2018

 Congratulations!
 You’ve learned a lot about Bluetooth OBD2 scanners, code readers, and scan tools.
 Take your newfound knowledge and save some money the next time a warning light appears in your car.

-For standard users it’s a toss-up between the BAFX and the Ozzy, but the Ozzy is our Top Pick thanks to its lifetime warranty.
+For standard users it’s a toss-up between the BAFX and the Ozzy, but the Ozzy is our Top Pick as the best bluetooth OBD2 scanner thanks to its lifetime warranty.
 For advanced users, BlueDriver is the way to go.
 For professionals, you might as well go big.
 It’s going on the company card, right?

 Standard Bluetooth OBD2 Scanners